Gooey321/ray-tracer/README.md

 - **Change Positions of Objects**: Sliders to change the position of any object in real-time.
 - **Add New Objects**: An panel of options for you to add a new object to the scene with custom colours and sizing as well as location.
 - **Quality Controls**: Change the max samples of a scene as well as how many samples are generated per frame.
+- **Delete Objects**: Option to delete objects in the scene that are uneeded or unwanted.

 ## Usage